C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Results and Discussion

 Figs.~\ref{fig:comparison_scene1} and \ref{fig:comparison_scene2} show the comparative evaluation results on two different scenarios: 1) an island scenario with complex obstacle layout, and 2) an indoor scenario (e.g., office floor or apartment) with several rooms, respectively.
 Figs.~\ref{fig:path_scene1} and \ref{fig:path_scene2} show the coverage trajectories generated by C$^*$ and the baseline algorithms for the above two scenarios, respectively.
 As seen, C$^*$ generates the back-and-forth coverage trajectories by default and adapts to the TSP-based optimal trajectories to cover any coverage holes detected on the way.
 This avoids the need to cover such holes later, thereby providing clean coverage without crossings and reducing the trajectory lengths and overlapping rates.
 Furthermore, there are no zig-zag and spiral patterns in the C$^*$ trajectories making them more appealing to the users.
 The baseline algorithms perform different motion patterns including the back-and-forth and spiral for complete coverage.
 Figs.~\ref{fig:performance_scene1} and \ref{fig:performance_scene2} provide quantitative comparison results in terms of the performance metrics (i.e., coverage time, number of turns, trajectory length, and overlap rate) for the above two scenarios, respectively.
 Overall, C$^*$ achieves significant improvements over the baseline algorithms in all metrics.
 This follows from the fact that C$^*$ produces very efficient coverage pattern with minimal overalappings and number of turns.

-For further validation, twenty diverse scenarios with complex obstacle layouts are randomly generated, as shown in Fig.~\ref{fig:scenario}.
+For further validation, a total of twenty four diverse scenarios with complex obstacle layouts are randomly generated, as shown in Fig.~\ref{fig:scenario}.
 The performance metrics of all algorithms are recorded for these scenarios and plotted in Fig.~\ref{fig:performance_overall}.
 The results show a similar trend where C$^*$ provides a superior solution quality in all metrics as compared to the baseline algorithms.
-The average computation time recorded in these scenarios at each iteration including the sampling, RCG construction, and waypoint generation is of the order of $10^{-2}s$.
-The average computation time to find a TSP trajectory for a coverage hole is $\sim 0.015s$.
+The average computation time recorded in these scenarios at each iteration including the sampling, RCG construction, and waypoint generation is of the order of $10^{-2}$ s.
+The average computation time to find a TSP trajectory for a coverage hole is $\sim 0.015$ s.

+{$\bullet$ \textit{\textbf{Comparison with the Optimal TSP-Solution}}:} To evaluate the quality of C$^*$ paths, we computed the optimal coverage path with the shortest length for each of the above scenario by solving a TSP over the full environment map using the Concorde exact solver~\cite{David2005}.
+Figs.~\ref{fig:performance_scene1},~\ref{fig:performance_scene2} and ~\ref{fig:performance_overall} show the TSP path lengths and it is seen over all scenarios that C$^*$ achieves path lengths close to the optimal TSP solution, while maintaining real-time applicability in unknown environments.